How to Hire Remote Employees in 5 Simple Steps

 Promote Your Business

-2. Find Remote Candidates
+Step 2: Find Remote Candidates

-Expand Your Network Beyond Local
+Expand Your Network

-For any job opening, you’ll want to reach out to your network, including current employee referrals, family and friends, business partners, etc. Employee referrals are the highest-quality source for new hires.
+For any job opening, you’ll want to reach out to your network, including current employees, family and friends, business partners, etc. Employee referrals are the highest-quality source for new hires.
 For on-site job openings, this is usually focused around your geographic area.
 However, for remote workers, you need to expand your thinking.
 Candidates around the world are potential employees.

 Update Your Website

-If you post job openings on your website, then you’ll need to update your website when you’re ready to hire for a remote position.
+If you post job openings on your website, you’ll need to update your website when you’re ready to hire for a remote position.
 Be sure the posting highlights the fact that the job is remote and not specific to your business location.

-Post Openings on Remote-Specific Job Boards
+Post to Remote-specific Job Boards

 Several sites focus specifically on remote job opportunities.
 If you’re using a talent management system or recruiting software, you can automatically post your job to multiple sites with a single click.